HumbertoBM2/Tractor-dashboard/README.md

 ### Circuit with blinkers

 - Th indicates the throttle's value.
+- Units are now shown for each parameter.
+- The tractor's direction is now represented with symbols (^,<,>,*).

 ### Raw Python graphs generated with the received data
 ![plotdemo](plotdemo.png)